Stepan Betsa

 Stepan Betsa (Степан Степанович Беца) was a Soviet and Ukrainian midfielder.
-He is a Master of Sports (1991) and tragically perished in a car accident.
+He is a Master of Sports (1991).
+He died in a car accident.

 Biography

 Stepan Betsa was born in Mukachevo, but he started his first steps in his football career in Dnipropetrovsk.
 Until his 18 Betsa played for a junior squad of Dnipro Dnipropetrovsk winning a tournament for junior squads in 1987.
 After he was not able to make to the main squad, Betsa left for the second league team FC Shakhtar Horlivka and after a half of season moved to the first league Tavriya Simferopol.
 During that season Betsa played over 30 games scoring for both clubs.
 In 1989, he moved again back to the continental Ukraine signing with the first league participant Metalurh Zaporizhia.
 In Zaporizhia he was noticed by the Dynamo Kyiv scouts and upon completion of a successful season signed with the best club of the Ukrainian football.

 His first season in Dynamo in 1990 Betsa spent in a junior squad winning a champion title with it as well.
 Since 1991 Betsa became a key player of the club earning the most caps in the last Soviet championship.
 After the start of the independent Ukrainian championship Betsa status in the club has not changed and he participated in the final game of 1992 in Lviv.
 His career, however, was suddenly cut short after a car accident.